CJanecka/Projects_and_CTFs/Defensive Security/README.md

 ### Alert Analysis for Failed Windows Activity

-*Figure 27 - Timeline of Failed Activities in the Attack Log.*
+*Figure 27 - Timeline of Failed Activity in the Attack Log.*
 ![win att log - failed activity](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/49143bc3-4d9a-4e99-a9c9-c86406ceb6a0)

 By comparing the data found, in Figures 8 and 27, we addressed the following inquiries raised by VSI: